 You are now in striking distance of some of Donegal’s most popular attractions.
 However, this is a place to take your time and appreciate the scenery as you go, maybe journeying to the famous cliffs of Slieve League, which lay claim to being the highest sea cliffs in Europe.
 If you fancy some couvenit shopping, then head for Donegal Town and it’s fantastic woollen mills.
 Or if, like us, hopping on and off ferries is a key part of your holiday exploring, then head over to Arranmore Island.
 The largest inhabited island in Donegal, the short crossing takes you on a great voyage, passing through channels between other, smaller, deserted islands.
 After a relaxing time soaking up the delights of the island, cross back that day, ready for another comfortable stay in your marvellous country hotel.

 On you last day you will travel to Belfast or whichever port or airport you have chosen.
 Perhaps take in a quick tour of the historic city walls of Derry/Londonderry on your way, providing a fascinating insight into the story of the city over several hundred years, right up to present times.
 If you wish we can organize a final stop over in a lovely hotel or guesthouse close to where you are departing from, to ensure you leave Ireland fully rested.

 This holiday covers three centres covering the Antrim Coast and Donegal.

-Prices based on 2 adults sharing a double or twin ensuite room for 7 nights on a bed and breakfast basis.
+Price is based on two adults sharing a double or twin ensuite room for seven nights on a bed and breakfast basis.
 The holiday also includes return ferry travel to Rathlin Island as foot passengers, and a guided tour of the island.